jack-bradshaw/Spyglass/README.md

 It's convention for view classes to define a constructor with a signature similar to `public ExampleView(Context context, AttributeSet attrs, int defStyleAttr)`.
 The third parameter should be propagated to the `withDefaultStyleAttribute` method of the Spyglass companion builder.

 ### Default style resources
-Every Spyglass companion builder also exposes the `withDefaultStyleResource` method which is very similar to the `withDefaultStyleAttribute` method, except the supplied resource ID directly referes to a style resource instead of going through the current theme.
+Every Spyglass companion builder also exposes the `withDefaultStyleResource` method which is very similar to the `withDefaultStyleAttribute` method, except the supplied resource ID directly refers to a style resource instead of going through the current theme.

 It's convention for view classes to define a constructor with a signature similar to `public ExampleView(Context context, AttributeSet attrs, int defStyleAttr, int defStyleRes)`.
 The fourth parameter should be propagated to the `withDefaultStyleResoure` method of the Spyglass companion builder.

 ### All together
 What happens if you supply a default style attribute, a default style resource and an `@DefaultTo` annotation?
-When multilple default sources are available, the Spyglass framework searches through them until a value is found.
+When multiple default sources are available, the Spyglass framework searches through them until a value is found.
 If the attribute is not found in the default style attribute, then the Spyglass framework moves onto the default style resource.
 If a value is still not found, it moves onto the default annotation.
 If no default annotation is found, then the method is not called at all.

 ## Defining placeholder values
 All of the previous examples involve methods which have only one parameter, but what happens when the Spyglass framework encounters a method with multiple parameters?
 To call a multi-parameter method, placeholder values must be defined for all but one parameter.
 Placeholder values are defined by applying `@Use` annotations to the parameters.